How to Keep Your Relationship Healthy During the Coronavirus Pandemic

 “For couples who are working at home, it helps to set boundaries between work hours and time spent together,” Kraft says.
 “The anxiety caused by the pandemic may tempt some people to lose themselves in work, particularly people who invest a lot of their personal identity in their professions.
 They might miss the routine, the meetings, the structure that go with that.”

-Increased stress can aggravate habits such as smoking or substance abuse, including drinking more alcohol.
+Increased stress can aggravate habits such as smoking or substance use or misuse, including drinking more alcohol.
 “Keep an eye on the cocktails,” he advises.
 “Too much alcohol can set the stage for unhealthy interactions.”

 He adds that people in recovery from substance use disorders may need to be especially vigilant, because being stuck at home without in-person support meetings can raise the risk of relapse.